Gina de Venecia

-Maria Georgina Perez-de Venecia (born February 15, 1949), also known as Gina de Venecia, is a member of the Philippine House of Representatives for the 4th district of Pangasinan.
-She is the wife of Jose de Venecia, Jr., Speaker of the House of Representatives of the Philippines from 1992 to 1998 and 2001 to 2008.
+Maria Georgina Vera Perez-de Venecia (born February 15, 1949), also known as Manay Gina de Venecia, is a Filipino public servant and politician.
+She has served as a member of the Philippine House of Representatives for the 4th district of Pangasinan since 2025, previously holding the seat from 2010 to 2016.
+She is married to Jose de Venecia Jr., the five-time Speaker of the House of Representatives of the Philippines from 1992 to 1998 and 2001 to 2008.

 Early life

-De Venecia's father, the late Jose Perez, was the owner of movie production company Sampaguita Pictures, while her mother, Azucena Vera-Perez of Catanduanes, is currently the president of Sampaguita Pictures and Vera-Perez Pictures.
+De Venecia's father, the late José Roxas Perez, was the owner of movie production company Sampaguita Pictures, while her mother, Azucena Vera-Perez of Catanduanes, served as the president of the same production company, alongside Vera-Perez Pictures.

 She finished high school at the Assumption Convent, and a degree in Business Administration at Pace College, New York.
 Immediately after graduation, she served as Vice President and Comptroller of Sampaguita Pictures, VP Enterprises and Jose Vera Corporation.

 Public service

-In 1992 she became the President and Chairperson of the Congressional Spouses Foundation, Inc. (CSFI).
+In 1992, she became the President and Chairperson of the Congressional Spouses Foundation, Inc. (CSFI).
 During her first two terms as CSFI president she established The Haven for Women in Alabang.
 It was inaugurated on September 30, 1995, and immediately followed by the construction of the 15 regional centers nationwide.

 On February 15, 1997, de Venecia also signed a Memorandum of Agreement with then DILG Secretary Robert Barbers that prepared the setting-up of Women’s and Children’s Desk in every police station in the country.